 July 16, 2011

-This weight scares the hell out of me.
-I know I shouldn’t be surprised after binging again last night, but this feels like something out of my control and I feel alone in it.
+My weight scares the hell out of me.
+I know I shouldn’t be surprised after bingeing again last night, but this feels like something out of my control and I feel alone in it.
 I only have myself to blame.

 I competed in the Tri Del Sol triathlon today.
 I’m surprised I did as well as I did after binging again last night on cooked food.
 Luckily my times were a little faster for each part of the triathlon compared to last year.
 I still can’t help looking back at the pictures of me from last year, knowing that I weigh more now than I did last year.